kinderp/zibaldone/README.md

 At this time I should have a good idea on how to reproduce bugs or know the problems because of they can't be reproduced

+In short for a specific bug I can be in these following situations:

+* Reproducer present and works

+* Reproducer Present but does not work

+* Reproducer not Present

+* PTF provided

 # [2018-09-04] *first day training*